kirkiano/portfolio/writings/README.md

 # Writings

-Samples of my writings about software.
+Samples of my writing.
 You might begin with the one on [this portfolio](articles/this_portfolio.md).

-Feedback welcome.
+Feedback welcome!
+Don't be shy about suggesting improvements to wording, grammar, tone, or style.